Mazuh/RedTube-Wrapper/README.md

 All this repository is under [LGPL license](./LICENSE), so pay very attention to it if you gonna use some of this code.

-Before starting this project and making it available here, I had read [GitHub Terms of Service](https://help.github.com/articles/github-terms-of-service/) and contacted them.
+Before starting this project and hosting its code at GitHub, I had read [GitHub Terms of Service](https://help.github.com/articles/github-terms-of-service/) and contacted them.
 Apparently, some dirty keywords won't hurt anyone, but don't expect GitHub to host pornography, nudity or explicit sexual content.
-All information this wrapper provides is actually provided by RedTube itself (that's why this is a wrapper) through Internet, and system have no intention of persist or host the retrieved data.
+All information this wrapper provides is actually provided by RedTube itself (that's why this is a wrapper) through Internet, and this wrapper alone have no intention of persist or host the retrieved data.

 As an **indie project**, there's no company endorsing it, not even RedTube.